-: L "FILENAME", (dev)
+Format : L "FILENAME", (dev) Purpose : To load a program fil

-: To load a program file into

-memory from a specified device.
+: To load a program file into memory from a specified device.

 The L command enables you to read a load file or a program file that is stored on cassette or on diskette and write it into the VIC's RAM.
 For disk files, the address of the first location in RAM into which the load file will be read must be the first two bytes of the file.
 Tape files have the start address as part of the initial header block.